arjunk3030/VA-GMPHD-Filter/README.md

 e - Evaluate filters
 q - Quit the program
 ```
+Before running the file, please update the following variables/files as needed:
+**Debug Mode**: Set the DEBUG_MODE constant (util_files/config_params)
+**Environment**: Create the necessary objects set in the environment and set the environment file in ENV_PATH constant (util_files/object_parameters).
+The pose of each of the objects cannot be set in the environment file but rather in the OBJECT_SETS constant (util_files/object_parameters) following the given template.
+**Filter**: Set the filter used via the CURRENT_FILTER constant (util_files/config_params)
+**Trajectory**: Set the robot's trajectory in util_files/TrajectorySettings.
+Enter each of the robot's viewpoints and the object set it should view at that point following the given template

 2. **`testing/simulate_results.py`**: This file plots the simulated results, comparing the trajectory and filtering algorithms with the actual results.